 - Spare room or quiet area (required for cats) – a safe and secure space away from other animals which could be a spare room, bathroom or laundry

-- Care – many animals will require medication throughout their stay (training on how to medicate an animal is provided), and all will be to be monitored in terms of health and behaviour
+- Care – most animals will require medication throughout their stay (training on how to medicate an animal is provided)

 - Transport – you will need your own transport 24/7 to bring foster animals to and from the centre or to an after-hours vet should your foster animal need emergency veterinary treatment in the middle of the night.– some animals might need more than one visit to the vet

 - Availability for vet appointments – you must be able to bring the foster animal to vet appointments on weekdays

 - Attend a foster information session at the centre before you start fostering

 - Copy of owned animals vaccination records. ( we can accept a scanned copy, a photo of the records or a hard copy when you come into the village).

 - We will need photo(s) of your foster room/set-up

 - Your love and patience

 Every animal has different needs, but a typical foster experience might include: